 Broad Stripes and Bright Stars

-Each fall, as temperatures begin their rapid descent, many flag owners are performing routine flagpole maintenance.
+Any time the seasons change, flag owners perform routine flagpole maintenance.
 It is at this time that most flag cleanings occur (though certainly not the only time).
-Cleaning an outdoor American flag is a fairly simple process, but there are some special things to know and consider.
+Cleaning an outdoor American flag is a fairly simple process, but there are some specific things to consider that will help keep your flag looking its best.

 As a general rule, flag owners will want to wash their flags when the stripes begin looking dingy, if the flag has greasy or rusty looking areas where the flag has been rubbing the flagpole, or if the flag has otherwise become soiled.